DncrJim/filemover/README.md

 filemover.sh must be set to executable

-#things to do
+# things to do
+create error reporting if lftp can't retrieve directory listing
-update automatic generation of config file, make sure to set permissions to 600 and user:group to user whose crontab will run process should remote device url be prefixed with sftp in config?
+update automatic generation of config file,
+make sure to set permissions to 600 and user:group to user whose crontab will run process
+should remote device url be prefixed with sftp in config?

-##Setup instructions
+## Setup instructions
-#filemover_config.sh
+# filemover_config.sh
 create filemover_config.sh in the same directory as filemover.sh.
 It is suggested to use home directory of user whose crontab will run process

-#draft crontab
+# draft crontab
 ```
 @reboot sleep 60 && /bin/bash ~/filemover.sh
 ```

-#other
+# other
-filemover.sh will create the following files and will overwrite them if they exist filemover.log  - not yet implimented filemover.list  - complete list of all downloaded files (stops repeat downloads) filemover.queue - files which have been set for download but not yet completed filemover.temp - temporary file used to compare existing and previously downloaded files
+filemover.sh will create the following files and will overwrite them if they exist
+filemover.log  - not yet implimented
+filemover.list  - complete list of all downloaded files (stops repeat downloads)
+filemover.queue - files which have been set for download but not yet completed
+filemover.temp - temporary file used to compare existing and previously downloaded files